What is hypertrichosis?

 faun-tail on the lower back, when it may indicate underlying spina bifida.
 Naevoid hypertrichosis can occur at birth or appear later in life.
 An example of naevoid circumscribed hypertrichosis is the presence of a solitary and very bushy eyebrow.

-Hypertrichosis associated with naevi
+Hypertrichosis associated with other naevi

-This describes excess hair growth that develops in an individual after birth.
+Acquired hypertrichosi describes excess hair growth that develops in an individual after birth.
 The hair is usually unpigmented vellus hair or may involve pigmented terminal hair.
 Excess hair growth may be localised to a particular area or generalised and covering all hair-bearing areas of the body.

 Treatment of hypertrichosis is basically hair removal.
 Several methods are available but need to be repeated regularly as hair continues to grow back.
 They may also cause scarring, dermatitis or hypersensitivity reactions.